xddemir/Retrospective-App-Backend/README.md

 ## 🧐 About <a name = "about"></a>
 Retrospective backend service based on session model that holds the active retro with all included information then provides user to make CRUD operations in a efficient way.
 When the session has been closed it transfers the current session to mongodb.
+There are two different users, Admin creates retro and be able to host the whole session and the users that are not logged in receives an email link with a temporary token and can access the session via the url

 Server-side technologies and futures used with:
 ```